DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-11-limiting-what-api-users-can-do-in-the-service.md

 We made these changes to support the introduction of the API and API clients.
 We do not want API-only users to have access to all service features.

+We also restrict who can create API clients to DfE users only.
+We may change this policy in the future to allow third-party users to access training provider data.

 ## How it works

 ### Users list